sierdzio/gibs/README.md

 If a path to gibs project file is provided, the file will be loaded and parsed.

+If a path to a C++ header file is provided, it will be parsed by gibs and potentially the corresponding source file will be compiled.

 #### Include libraries

 To include and link to an external library, you need to specify both the include